 Recent EPS Trades

-I have been tracking a correcting in the USD/CAD pair since the 13th February 2018 and identified a trading zone from where I expected that correction to end.
+I have been tracking a correction in the USD/CAD pair since the 13th of February 2018 and identified a trading zone from where I expected that correction to end.
 Keep in mind that I analyzed and planned this trade ahead of time.
-After years of experience I have found that pitchforks work great at pinpointing areas where corrections are likely to end.
+After years of experience, I have found that pitchforks work great at pinpointing areas where corrections are likely to end.

-Entering a position within my lower entry zone allowed me to take partial profit of 176 ticks while only risking 15 ticks.
-In this case price never reached my final target but I got stopped out on my trailing stop with additional profit.
+Entering a position within my lower entry zone allowed me to take a partial profit of 176 ticks while only risking 15 ticks.
+In this case, the price never reached my final target but I got stopped out on my trailing stop with additional profit.

 Another great trade was helped along with yet another case of momentum divergence right at the area of market geometry I identified ahead of time.